-Onsego provides a complete online HiSET preparatory program, including online classes and practice tests.
-These online HiSET classes and practice tests help you take the challenging HiSET exam successfully.
+Onsego provides a complete online GED preparatory program, including online GED classes and practice tests that are very effective.
+These online GED classes and practice tests help you take the challenging GED exam successfully.

 The lessons are short, bite-sized, and engaging, allowing you to learn whenever you’ve got a few minutes of free time.

-We’ll go over every detail that’s on the HiSET exam, and we’ll additionally teach you a few strategies to come up with correct answers—no matter how difficult the questions.
+We’ll go over every detail that’s on the GED exam, and we’ll additionally teach you a few strategies to come up with correct answers—no matter how difficult the questions.

-As soon as you get started with your HiSET preparation, you’ll be working toward a more rewarding future.
+As soon as you get started with your GED preparation, you’ll be working toward a more rewarding future.

-How to get a HiSET diploma in Missouri?
+How to get a GED diploma in Missouri?

-Missouri is using the HiSET exam for high school equivalency testing.
-To earn the Missouri HiSET diploma, you’ll need to pass the five individual tests that the exam consists of.
-These five tests cover the subject areas of Math, Reading, Writing, Social Studies, and Science.
+Missouri is using both the GED exam for high school equivalency testing.
+To earn the Missouri HSE (High School Equivalency) diploma, you’ll need to pass the four GED individual sub-tests.
+The four GED modules (independent sub-exams) cover the subject areas of Math, English Language, Social Studies, and Science.

-The HiSET exam is for adults who never finished high school.
-To qualify for the HiSET exam in Missouri, students less than 17 years old must have completed no less than 16 units of credit toward their high school graduation.
-In Missouri, students must be state residents to earn a high school equivalency certificate, and test-takers are not required to pass the HiSET OPT (Official Practice Test) unless they take the HiSET exam online.
+The GED exam is for adults who have never finished high school.
+To qualify for the Missouri GED exam, students under 17 years old must have completed no less than 16 units of credit toward their high school graduation.
+In Missouri, students must be state residents to earn a high school equivalency certificate, and test-takers are not required to pass a GED Practice Test unless they take the exam online.